 During the 1990s, Block was among the first generation of artists to transition to using computers to create visual effects, and she anxiously awaited the day when this technology would become affordable for her own personal use.

 In 2009, she made her first high definition digital film, THE BATHTUB SHOT (2009), quickly followed by 57 JOBLESS (2009).
 Her recent work, including THE 108 MOVEMENTS (2013) and SUCCESSIVE APPROXIMATIONS TO THE GOAL (2015) exploit the ability of digital technology to be re-photographed multiple times without generational loss, enabling her to more fully explore her fascination with capturing motion depicted over time.

 In addition to her experimental films she is a freelance documentary director, cinematographer and editor.
 She currently teaches in the directing track at USCís School of Cinematic Arts and is also documentarian for the Unusual Suspects Theatre Company and the NewTown Pasadena Foundation.

 Her films and installations have also been exhibited at Los Angeles Contemporary Exhibitions (LACE), The Cinematheque, San Francisco, Los Angeles Downtown Federal Building, Los Angeles Filmforum, Projections on Lake, Pasadena, CA, Film in the Cities, Minneapolis, MN, and festivals including the Philadelphia, Athens, and Black Maria Film Festivals.

-Block was a founding member of NewTown Pasadena Foundation, an artist-run, non-profit arts organization started in 1996, and from 1985-1995 was a Los Angeles Filmforum board member.
-She is a member of the Animation Guild and past member of the Cinematographer's Guild and the Writer's Guild of America, West.
+Block was a founding member and former board president of the NewTown Pasadena Foundation, where she is still an active member, and from 1985-1995 was a Los Angeles Filmforum board member and past president.
 Her films are distributed by Canyon Cinema.